-A typical cancer genome contains thousands of somatic mutations, with the overwhelming majority in non-coding regions.
-However, classical models of tumor evolution posit that only a few of these are under strong positive selection and drive the cancer forward.
+A typical cancer genome contains thousands of somatic mutations.
+Classical models of tumor evolution posit that only a few of these mutations are under strong positive selection and drive cancer progression.
 Currently, almost all of these "driver mutations" have been found in coding regions 1,2.
-Thus, a key question arises: whether many driver mutations lurk in non-coding regions?
+However, the overwhelming majority of cancer mutations lie in non-coding regions.
+Thus, a key question arises: how many driver mutations remain to be discovered in non-coding regions?

-Identification of non-coding drivers is challenging due to vastness of non-coding space and the difficulty in characterizing noncoding elements.
-These issues confound the power to detect non-coding drivers.
-In contrast, identifying coding drivers is easier: we have a better understanding of the start and end of coding regions and the functional impact of coding mutations -- e.g. whether or not a mutation changes a protein (nonsynonymous/synonymous) or completely knocks it out (loss-of-function)?
-Potentially, our better understanding of coding regions creates an ascertainment bias and raises the question of whether the paucity of non-coding driver mutations actually reflects a drunk-looking-under-the-lamppost phenomenon.
+Identification of non-coding drivers is challenging due to the vast scale of the non-coding genome, and the difficulty of characterizing noncoding elements.
+These issues decrease the power to detect non-coding drivers.
+In contrast, identifying coding drivers is more straightforward: we have good understanding of where coding regions start and end, and of what functional impact coding mutations may produce -- e.g. change in a protein sequence (synonymous or non-synonymous mutation) or gene knock-out (loss of function mutation).
+Our better understanding of coding regions may create a form of ascertainment bias.
+The paucity of identified non-coding drivers may actually reflect our preference to search for driver mutations in coding regions, where we are best able to evaluate the effect of mutation.

-Nevertheless, there has been great interest in finding non-coding drivers3}, methods have been developed specifically to identify them.
-For instance, previous studies identified recurrent mutations in the TERT promoter \cite{23887589}.
-Similarly, a recurrence based method found driver mutations in upstream regulatory regions of the PLEKHS1, WDR74 and SHDH genes4.
-Furthermore, pan5-cancer analysis of copy-number aberrations highlighted the role of enhancer hijacking6.
+Nonetheless, there has been great interest in non-coding drivers3.
+Several methods have been developed to identify them.
+A recurrence based method found driver mutations in upstream regulatory regions of the PLEKHS1, WDR74 and SHDH genes4.
+Similarly, previous studies identified recurrent mutations in the TERT promoter5.
+Pan-cancer analysis of copy-number aberrations has highlighted the role of enhancer hijacking in cancer6.
 However, these are few examples and our understanding of non-coding drivers is incomplete.

-On page xxx of this issue, Rheinbay et. al. make a further foray towards addressing this question \cite{}.
-For a cohort of 360 breast cancer patients, they attempt to look for coding and non-coding driver mutations, in an unbiased fashion.
-They provide evidence that with uniform ascertainment, one could find as many noncoding drivers as coding ones.
-Moreover, they predicted mutations within promoters of FOXA1, RMRP and NEAT1 significantly alter transcription and validated this with functional assays.
+On page xxx of this issue, Rheinbay et. al. report progress towards identifying non-coding drivers \cite{}.
+For a cohort of 360 breast cancer patients they looked for both coding and non-coding driver mutations in an unbiased fashion.
+They identified non-coding driver mutations by locating non-coding elements that harbor significantly more mutation than expected and that contain clusters of mutations around their regulatory motifs.
+They also utilized patient-specific background mutation rates for driver discovery.
+With uniform ascertainment, they found as many noncoding drivers as coding drivers.
+They predicted that mutations within the promoters of FOXA1, RMRP and NEAT1 significantly alter transcription and then validated these predictions with functional assays.

-More specifically, they predicted driver mutations based on identifying non-coding elements that harbor significantly more mutations than expectation and contain clusters of mutations around their regulatory motifs.
-Furthermore, for driver discovery, they utilized patient-specific background mutation rates.
-Their power analysis indicates that the cohort size in this study makes possible identifying promotor drivers that are mutated in at least 10% of patients in the cohort.
-However, they also show that one would need a larger sample size to identify confidently drivers present in ~5% of patients.
-Interestingly, their analysis of mutational hotspots (single site recurrent mutations) indicates that those in promoters as common as those in coding genes.
-Furthermore, the per base mutation rate of promoters with drivers was similar to that of well-known coding regions with drivers.
-This suggests that the smaller number of driver mutations found in promotors in contrast to coding genes can be attributed to their small amount of functional territory (i.e. they simply occupy less base pairs in the analysis).
+Their power analysis indicates that the size of the cohort in their study makes it possible to identify promoters with drivers if those promoters are mutated in at least 10% of patients.
+However, they also show that one would need a larger sample size to confidently identify drivers present in ~5% of patients.
+Interestingly, their analysis of mutational hotspots (single site recurrent mutations) indicates that hotspots in promoters are as common as those in coding genes.
+Furthermore, the per-base mutation rate of promoters with drivers was similar to that of well-known coding regions with drivers.
+This suggests that the small number of driver mutations found in promoters in comparison to coding genes can be attributed to their small functional territory (i.e. they simply occupy fewer base pairs in the analysis).